IgniteUI/igniteui-docfx/en/components/select.md

 ```

 You may also notice that in the above sample we have a *prefix* on the input field, this is because `igx-select` supports both prefixes and suffixes.
 You can read more about them [*here*](https://www.infragistics.com/products/ignite-ui-angular/angular/components/input_group.html).
-- The items' list default exapansion panel arrow used `IgxSuffix` and it can be changed by the user.
+- The items' list default exapansion panel arrow uses `IgxSuffix` and it can be changed by the user.
 - If more than one `IgxSuffix` is used, the expansion arrow will be displayed always last.

-Another thing worth mentioning is that if you were to select an item, using the API `itemSelect` function, then you would immediately see the changes.
-However, if you pass in an invalid item - null, undefined or an item that does exist in the drop-down then `igx-select` will select the first item.

 ### Select With Custom Overlay Settings
 With `igx-select` you are not bound to use any of the [*OverlaySettings*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/interfaces/overlaysettings.html) that we provide, instead you may create settings of your own and pass them to it.